FanFiction.Net: Story publishing

 FanFiction.Net has nine categories for various fandoms: Anime/Manga, Books, Cartoons, Comics, Games, Miscellaneous, Movies, Plays/Musicals, and TV shows.
 Stories on the site can be published as either "Fanfiction" with only one assigned sub-category, or as a "Crossover" with only two sub-categories.
 Excluding crossovers and as of July 2023, the top fandoms on the site are Harry Potter, Naruto, and Twilight.

 Writers may upload their stories to the site and must assign them a sub-category, language, and content rating.
 FanFiction.Net uses the content rating system from FictionRatings.com.
 This system contains the ratings of K, K+, T, M and MA.
 The MA rating and explicit violent or sexual themes are forbidden.
 The ratings are no longer done on the MPAA system, due to cease-and-desist demands from the Motion Picture Association of America in 2005.
 A list of explanations for the rating system currently employed is available from the drop-down rating menu in each of the individual archives on the site.
 The MA (18+) rating is not permitted on this site.
 A short K-rated summary is also required for a story to be published.
 While not required, the website recommends authors upload a cover image to their story.

 Fanfiction ratings

-Ratings on Fanfiction.Net work like this:
+The scale for ratings on Fanfiction.Net is: